HwWobbe/hello-world/README.md

 <hr>
 <h2> About me ...</h2>

-I use TiddlyWiki ... a LOT!
+I use TiddlyWiki (for Content)... a LOT!
 I also use other Tools (that show what I do, how I do it and, hence, who I am).

 Transitions during a 40+ year career ...